MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSession.md

 ### -Name
 Specifies a friendly name for the PSSession.

-You can use the name to refer to the PSSession when using other cmdlets, such as Get-PSSession and Enter-PSSession.
+You can use the name to refer to the PSSession when you use other cmdlets, such as Get-PSSession and Enter-PSSession.
 The name is not required to be unique to the computer or the current session.

 ```yaml